Pulp magazine: Legacy

-The term pulp fiction is often incorrectly used for massmarket paperbacks since the 1950s.
+The term pulp fiction is often used for mass market paperbacks since the 1950s.
 The Browne Popular Culture Library News noted:

 Many of the paperback houses that contributed to the decline of the genre–Ace, Dell, Avon, among others–were actually started by pulp magazine publishers.
 They had the presses, the expertise, and the newsstand distribution networks which made the success of the mass-market paperback possible.
 These pulp-oriented paperback houses mined the old magazines for reprints.
 This kept pulp literature, if not pulp magazines, alive.
 The Return of the Continental Op reprints material first published in Black Mask; Five Sinister Characters contains stories first published in Dime Detective; and The Pocket Book of Science Fiction collects material from Thrilling Wonder Stories, Astounding Science Fiction and Amazing Stories.
 But note that mass market paperbacks are not pulps.

 In 1991, The Pulpster debuted at that year's Pulpcon, the annual pulp magazine convention that had begun in 1972.
-The magazine, devoted to the history and legacy of the pulp magazines, has published each year since.
+The magazine, devoted to the history and legacy of the pulp magazines, has been published each year since.
 It now appears in connection with PulpFest, the summer pulp convention that grew out of and replaced Pulpcon.
 The Pulpster was originally edited by Tony Davis and is currently edited by William Lampkin, who also runs the website ThePulp.Net.
 Contributors have included Don Hutchison, Robert Sampson, Will Murray, Al Tonik, Nick Carr, Mike Resnick, Hugh B. Cave, Joseph Wrzos, Jessica Amanda Salmonson, Chet Williamson, and many others.

 In 1992, Rich W. Harvey came out with a magazine called Pulp Adventures reprinting old classics.
 It came out regularly until 2001, and then started up again in 2014.

 In 1994, Quentin Tarantino directed the film Pulp Fiction.
 The working title of the film was Black Mask, in homage to the pulp magazine of that name, and it embodied the seedy, violent, often crime-related spirit found in pulp magazines.

 In 1997 C. Cazadessus Jr. launched Pulpdom, a continuation of his Hugo Award-winning ERB-dom which began in 1960.
 It ran for 75 issues and featured articles about the content and selected fiction from the pulps.
 It became Pulpdom Online in 2013 and continues quarterly publication.